If you’re anything like me, you’ve heard the saying, “Two is one, and one is none.”

 Grocery stores, farm stands, or club warehouses would be the likely choices, but…

-Amazon is like the EVERYTHING store, and sometimes their prices and Prime shipping just cannot be beat.
+Amazon is the everything store, and sometimes their prices and Prime shipping just cannot be beat.
 The annual Prime fee is more than made up for in the free shipping and many other benefits that Amazon provides.
 One day, I’ll do a post all about my go-to “general store.”

 Thrive Market is something like an online Costco, but just for healthy things.
 It’s nice to have so many options in one place!
 There is a membership fee, but, like Costco, if you don’t save that much in your purchases, they’ll give you the difference.

-Then there’s THRIVE LIFE, where I shop, (and HAVE a shop!) for long-term food storage, and for foods that we eat every single day.
-Thrive Life has THE best-quality vegetables, harvested at their peak, freeze-dried, and sealed in two different sizes of cans… I am telling you now, your kids and grand-kids will SNACK ON VEGETABLES!
-(You will, too, my friend.)
-No joke!
+Thrive Life is where I shop online, (and HAVE a shop!) for long-term food storage, and for foods that we eat every single day.
+Thrive Life has the best-quality vegetables, harvested at their peak, freeze-dried, and sealed in two different sizes of cans.

 A word of advice: Buy what you eat and eat what you buy!

-Recently I mentioned the need for a gallon jug of Lea & Perrins Worcestershire Sauce, for re-filling the bottle that somehow keeps running out.
-My wish was granted — Thank you, Dear!
+Recently I mentioned the need for a gallon jug of Lea & Perrins Worcestershire Sauce, to re-fill the bottle that somehow keeps running out.
+My wish was granted – thank you, Dear!
 Now I can stop adding that item to my shopping list – for a while, anyway.
 The gallon jug has its place (next to a gallon of vinegar) on the bottom shelf of yet another rolling cart in the kitchen.